Spikatrix/Zoned/README.md

 Here are a few ways you can help:
  * Report bugs via the [Issue Tracker][issue_tracker] and suggestions via [email][email_feedback]
- * Implement new features, cleanup, optimize, refactor and all that good stuff
+ * Send in pull requests improving the code quality and fixing bugs among others

 ## License